jakebathman/tailwindcss-uk-docs/source/docs/configuration.blade.md

 ## Creating your configuration file

-Generate a Tailwind config file for your project using the Tailwind CLI utility included when you install the `tailwindcss` npm package:
+Generate a Tailwind config file for your project using the Tailwind CLI utility included when you instal the `tailwindcss` npm package:

 ```bash
 npx tailwind init